Weber12321/Data_Sicence_Course_R/README.md

 # Weber1234
 <h1>Hello, I'm Weber.
-I'm learning data sence.
+I'm learning data science.
 Nice to meet you! </h1>
-<h4>This is the link for course of Data Science Programming from National Taiwan Univerity(NTU) 2018 spring</h4>
+<h4>This is the link for my course assignment of Data Science Programming from National Taiwan Univerity(NTU) 2018 spring</h4>
 <br/>